 The assessor is continually communicating with the public, answering questions, and dealing with concerns raised by taxpayers.
 Anyone can examine the assessment roll and property records at any time.

 It is up to individual property owners to monitor their own assessments.
 Taxpayers who feel they are not being fairly assessed should meet with the assessor before the tentative assessment roll is established.
 In an informal setting the assessor can explain how the assessment was determined and the rationale behind it.

 Assessors are interested only in fairly assessing property in their assessing unit.
 If your assessment is correct and your tax bill still seems too high, the assessor cannot change that.
 Complaints to the assessor must be about how property is assessed.

-The following are links to easy-to-understand and very informative brochures published by the NYS Office of Real Property Services.
-They are also available at the NYS Office of Real Property Services website and the Town of Oakfield Assessor’s Office.
+The following are links to easy-to-understand and very informative brochures published by the NYS Department of Taxation and Finance.
+They are also available at the NYS Department of Taxation and Finance website (tax.ny.gov) and the Town of Oakfield Assessor’s Office.